Barrie Ingham

 Barrie Stanton Ingham (10 February 1932 – 23 January 2015) was an English actor.
-He was prolific in television, but also performed on stage and in several films.
+He worked in television, on stage and in several films.

 Early life

 Ingham was born in 1932 in Halifax, West Yorkshire, to Irene (née Bolton) and Harold Ellis Stead Ingham.
 He was educated at Heath Grammar School and became a Royal Artillery officer.

 Acting career

 Ingham made his debut in Manchester with the Library Theatre Company, and then he moved to London's Old Vic.
 He also performed with the Royal Shakespeare Company, Mermaid Theatre Company and Royal National Theatre.